14 Comments

 Expand full comment

 Encouraged by this story... remember homeless kids had even better skills!
-I once said to a group of street kids that had been relocated to a farm lifestyle.. that they are the tribes of the future.. better able to cope than a suit with his credit car and expensive car!
+I once said to a group of street kids that had been relocated to a farm lifestyle.. that they are the tribes of the future.. better able to cope than a suit with his credit card and expensive car!

 Expand full comment